Washington National Cathedral: Architecture

+Canterbury Pulpit

+The Cathedral's "Canterbury Pulpit" was carved from stones from Canterbury Cathedral, the spiritual center of Anglicanism.
+It rises ten feet and thirteen steps high.
+Made of Caen limestone believed to have originated with William the Conqueror, the pulpit was sculpted under the direction of W. D. Caröe.
+The central panel depicts King John's signing of Magna Carta in 1215 as Stephen Langton, archbishop of Canterbury, looks on.
+The side panels depict figures in the history of the English Church: Venerable Bede and William Tyndale.
+Jon Meacham wrote in 2013 of the pulpit, "it is from here, from this rock, that preachers are given the peculiar opportunity to address not only those in the pews but those in power."
+It was from this pulpit that Martin Luther King Jr. delivered his final Sunday sermon on March 31, 1968, four days before his assassination.

 Architects

 The cathedral's master plan was designed by George Frederick Bodley (founder of Watts & Co.), a highly regarded British Gothic Revival architect of the late-19th and early-20th centuries, and was influenced by Canterbury.
 Landscape architect Frederick Law Olmsted Jr. contributed a landscaping plan for the cathedral close and Nellie B. Allen designed a knot garden for the Bishop's Garden.
 After Bodley died in 1907, his partner Henry Vaughan revised the original design, but work stopped during World War I and Vaughan died in 1917.

 When work resumed after the war, the chapter hired Boston architecture firm Frohman, Robb and Little to execute the building.
 Philip Hubert Frohman, who had designed his first fully functional home at age 14 and received his architectural degree at age 16, and his partners worked to perfect Bodley's vision, adding the carillon section of the central tower, enlarging the west façade, and making numerous smaller changes.
-Ralph Adams Cram was hired to supervise Frohman, because of his experience with the Cathedral of St. John the Divine, New York, but Cram insisted on so many major changes to the original design that Frohman convinced the cathedral chapter to fire him.
+Ralph Adams Cram was hired to supervise Frohman, because of his experience with the Cathedral of St. John the Divine in New York City, but Cram insisted on so many major changes to the original design that Frohman convinced the cathedral chapter to fire him.
 By Frohman's death in 1972, the final plans had been completed and the building was finished accordingly.

 Images of architectural details

+Grounds including the Bishop's Garden

+On the Cathedral grounds, the Bishop’s Garden, originally designed as a private garden by the notable landscape architect Frederick Law Olmsted, Jr. has long been a public one, thanks to the efforts of landscape designer Florence Bratenahl, who was also the wife of the first dean of the Cathedral.
+A Norman stone arch serves as the north entrance.
+Stone paths wend past St. Catherine's pool, a gazebo, sculptures, and plants including boxwood, historic herbs, and roses.
+This three-acre garden has been called “among the city’s most peaceful and pleasant places.”